zhousy1/zhousy1.github.io/content/_index.md

     content:
       title: Hobbies
       text: |-
-        I am passionate about long-distance running 🏃‍♀️ and have participated in more than ten marathon events, once ranking among the **top 5 female student runners** at City University of Hong Kong.
+        I am passionate about long-distance running 🏃‍♀️ and have participated in more than ten marathon events, receiving the **Top 5 Female Student Runner** honor at City University of Hong Kong.
 Besides running, I also enjoy badminton 🏸, hiking 🏔️, and photography 📷, which allows me to capture and share unique perspectives from both daily life and nature.

         {{< gallery album="zhou" >}}
     design: